moby/moby/docs/sources/reference/commandline/cli.md

     Restart a running container

-      -t, --time=10      Number of seconds to try to stop for before killing the container.
-Once killed it will then be restarted.
-Default is 10 seconds.
+      -t, --time=10      Seconds to wait for stop before killing the container.

 ## rm